mBialczak/simpleARKANOID/README.md

 ### Memory Management

 1. CRITERION: The project makes use of references in function declarations.
-   NOTE: At least two variables are defined as references, or two functions use pass-by-reference in the project code.

    In class AudioMixer: AudioMixer(const std::unordered_map<Sound, std::string>& soundsAndPaths),